falnatsheh/MarkdownView/README.md

 ## About

-MarkdownView is an Android webview with the capablity of loading Markdown text or file and display it as HTML, it uses MarkdownJ and extends Android webview.
+MarkdownView (Markdown For Android) is an Android library that helps you display Markdown text or files as formmated HTML, you could load markdown text or local/remote files and you could style the output using CSS.

+The MarkdownView itself extends Android webview and adds the nessery logic to parse Markdown (using MarkdownJ) and displaying the output.

 ## Getting started